masum1277741/masum1277741/README.md

 **Continuous Learning:**  Committed to ongoing professional development by staying updated with the latest tech trends and advancing my coding skills. 📈

-- 🔭 I’m currently working on Tour & Travel management software
+- 🔭 I’m currently working as a Web Developer/Software Engineer (.NET), ACCESS INFO TECH LTD.
-- 🌱 I’m currently learning MAUI
+- 🌱 I’m currently learning ASP.NET Core Advanced
 - 👯 I’m looking to collaborate on Github
 - 💬 Ask me about Dot Net
 - 📫 How to reach me: 58masumbillah@gmail.com